#FrightFall Readathon!

 This week’s books:

-My want-to-read shelf is holding steady at 1129 books.
-I was right that I wouldn’t let go of any of this week’s books.
-I don’t think I’ll get rid of any of the books in the next post, either.
+My want-to-read shelf is staying at 1130 books for now.
+I knew I wouldn’t be letting go of any books, and I don’t think I’ll get rid of any in the next post either.

 #FitReaders Check-In